Jeimer Candelario Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in the league with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff ranks 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mets' 4.16 team ERA ranks 14th among all league pitching staffs.
+- The Mets have the 15th-ranked team ERA among all MLB pitching staffs (4.20).

 © 2023 Data Skrive.
 All rights reserved.